senanu/b40/docs/bio40.md

 * <60% = F

 ## Academic integrity
 Unethical behavior including copying other students work will not be tolerated.
 Students will receive zero points for the assignment and perhaps the course and will be referred to the Dean of Student Services, according to college policy.
+Because I dislike arguing with students about whether to be lenient or not regarding academic integrity, my policy is simply to refer such students to the Dean with all documentation.
+If you want to avoid this fate (you should!), simply make sure all the work you turn in is your own.

 Many of the assignments we do in class will be collaborative and I encourage you to work together with your teammates.
 When you work together, you will undoubtedly have very similar answers.
 However, the work that you turn in should be your own work and be presented in your own words, even if you have collaborated on it.
 You need to be particularly careful about this for work you do on a computer, as it is easily copied.
 Each student should take care to not copy others’ work as well as to safeguard their own work from being copied.
 Both students may be penalized for copied work. **Cheating and plagiarism is a big, huge deal in college.
 Scientists who copy have lost their jobs and reputations.
 Students who copy have been suspended or expelled from colleges.**